Water! Anywhere & Everywhere!

 I don’t buy bottled water.
 I’m not involved in maritime commerce.
 But I definitely do water play.

 Wherever I live and anywhere I travel, I seek out “the water” — usually to play but often to reflect.
 (Sometimes both.)
-If you’re a regular reader, you know that I’ve taken several trips by water, including in Egypt and China.
-You know that I’m on the water a lot while in Michigan.
+If you’re a regular reader, you know I’ve taken several trips by water, including in Egypt.
+You know I’m on the water a lot in Michigan.
 You may not know I do it a lot in the Washington D.C. area, too.
 People are often surprised at how many water opportunities you can find in an urban area.
 All you have to do is look.
 Here’s a few recent examples.

 Susan and I met on a sailboat on the Potomac River decades ago.
-We both qualified to “captain” — i.e., to rent ourselves — but haven’t rented in decades.
-Until a week ago.
-The winds on the Potomac were perfect for a refresher.
-This is a 19-foot, two-sail “day sailer” called a Flying Scot.
+We both qualified to “captain” — i.e., to rent ourselves — but haven’t rented in decades until a week ago.
+The winds were perfect for a refresher on a 19-foot, two-sail “day sailer” called a Flying Scot.

 In early June, the geese were out in large numbers….

-…and some goslings rested on dirty marina pontoons.
-Maybe waiting for dinner to arrive?
+…and goslings rested on dirty marina pontoons.
+Maybe waiting for dinner?

-The water under the bridge swirls with the tide.
+Under the bridge, the water swirls with the tide.
 This inlet joins the Potomac River both upstream and downstream.
-I’ve done “the circle” once by paddleboard, but the tide and winds made it tricky.
+I’ve done “the circle” by paddleboard, but the tide and winds made it tricky.

-As you pass under the bridge, you almost forget you’re just a mile from the nation’s capitol with all its new construction (like the proposed 250-foot arch very close to here), its argument, and its noise.
+As you pass under the bridge, you almost forget you’re just a mile from the nation’s capitol with all its new construction (like the proposed 250-foot arch very near here) and its arguments.

 The third place to launch from the Virginia side of the Potomac River is Belle Haven Marina, where Susan and I rented the sailboat.
 This week, I explored a weird raft that wasn’t there last year.
 The osprey was not pleased that I got close.
 You can see Washington Harbor across the river on the right, built recently as a “destination complex.”
 Old Town Alexandria is on the left, and the “V” construction of the Wilson Bridge is visible on the other side of the makeshift raft.

 I don’t always get on the water…sometimes just alongside it.
-Here’s the Memorial Bridge into Washington D.C., with the Washington Cathedral visible on the skyline.
+That’s Memorial Bridge into Washington D.C., the Washington Cathedral visible on the skyline.
 I’ve jogged, biked, roller-bladed, skied and snowshoed on this path dozens (hundreds?) of times over 30+ years.

-One of my favorite sites along that path is the Navy and Marine Memorial, called “Waves and Gulls.”
+My favorite site along that path is the Navy and Marine Memorial, called “Waves and Gulls.”
 One reason it’s so powerful is its understatement.
 The Washington Monument is across the river, but looks closer than that here.
-The President hopes to build his dramatic arch about half as tall, close to this spot.
-It will change the skyline, the views, and the experience of this trail for me.
-I would call it an overstatement, and hope it’s stopped somehow.
-(I sent in my input.
+The President hopes to build his dramatic arch about half that tall, close to this spot.
+It will change the skyline, the views, and the experience of this trail.
+(I would call it an overstatement, and hope it’s stopped somehow.
+I sent in my input.
 For what it’s worth.)

 My water play includes diving, which Susan and I did recently in Grenada.
 I learned to dive in very cold water, but I seek out warm water now.
 Water play doesn’t need to be uncomfortable!